StefanTodoran/crates-craters/README.md

   <img src="assets/main_theme/crater.png" style="height: 1em;"/>
 </h2>

 Built with JavaScript and React Native, Crates and Craters is a single player puzzle game built for iOS and Android.
-Don't let the simple premise and minimalist graphics decieve you thought, the game gets challenging, fast!
+Don't let the simple premise and minimalist graphics decieve you, the simple mechanics compound to create challenging and layered gameplay!

 <h2 style="display: flex; align-items: center;">
   Features